Think-write consulting delivers plain language (sometimes called plain English) training to government and business teams.

 Business writing is a skill that can be learnt

-Think-write’s training course Writing well at work can help your people write business documents that are easy to read, get to the point fast and achieve purpose.
+Think-write’s training course Writing well at work can help your people write business documents in plain language (plain English).
+Documents that are easy to read, get to the point fast and achieve purpose.

 Writing well at work is designed to lift the writing skills of your people.
 Too often bright, capable, enthusiastic workers are let down by poor writing skills.
 Very few receive guidance about writing well during formal education – Writing well at work fills that gap.